|Monthly Tech-Tip |

 Firing decals on large pieces can put you on a collision course with ware cracking - resulting from stresses in passing up or down too fast through quartz or cristobalite inversions.
 It is a necessity to have a programable kiln controller to slow down through these periods.

 There is a serious issue to think about if you are planning to introduce decals into your production, decal-printing websites seldom even mention this, yet it is a make-or-break issue.
 Many glazes are reactive fluid melters (high boron, zinc, lithium) and begin to soften at decal temperatures.
-These will often form pits, pinholes or even blisters during the firing on of the decal, ruining the piece.
-The higher you fire and the later the glaze melts the more you will avoid this serious problem.
+These will often form pits, pinholes or even blisters during the firing-on of the decal, ruining the piece.
+The higher you fire the ware originally and the later the glaze melts, the more you will avoid this serious problem.
 Even if it does not melt, the glaze may have a visual character (color or surface texture) that is a product of crystallization during cooling, these crystals could easy be affected during a decal firing.
 Thus, low fire glazes will, of course, be most susceptible to this.
 Mid-temperature glazes having the lowest possible B2O3 content, yet still melting enough, will be more likely to work.
 Cone 10 ware will be even better/ Fast fire glazes melt late and will thus work the best.